jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 results of applying our whole model to its own fitting data.

-Incidentally, we can see that the model does a reasonable job of predicting its own fitting data, with a 92% correlation between `price_hat_dollars` and the original, un-standardized `price`, though there is clearly some non-random structure to the
+Incidentally, we can see that the model does a reasonable job of predicting its own fitting data, with a high correlation between `price_hat_dollars` and the original, un-standardized `price`, though there is clearly some non-random structure to the
 errors: